 Yoga Improves Digestion

-Like many other forms of exercises, yoga can prevent constipation.
+Like many other forms of exercise, yoga can prevent constipation.
 It also reduces the risk of colon cancer.
 For people who suffer from IBS and ulcers, yoga is highly recommended.

 The Benefits of Yoga for Mental Health